Skip to content

 Social, recreational and economic values and uses

-In planning the potential environmental flows in Table 5.7.3, North Central CMA considered how environmental flows could support values and uses, including:
+In planning the potential environmental flows in Table 5.7.3, the North Central CMA considered how environmental flows could support values and uses, including:

 • water-based recreation (such as fishing and water sports)